Learn about Exercise & Hypertension

 Does exercise alter blood pressure?

 Exercise, along with a good diet, is effective in lowering high blood pressure and maintaining healthy blood pressure.
-Duration, frequency, and intensity of physical activity plays a strong role in the effectiveness of exercise as related to circulatory system and heart health.
-Regular physical activity for 30 minutes or more, for adults, and 60 minutes or more for children and adolescents, everyday, within a prescribed exercise intensity or heart rate zone, meaning moderate to vigorous exercise or physical activity is most effective for maintaining ideal blood pressure and heart health.
+Duration, frequency, and intensity of physical activity play a strong role in the effectiveness of exercise as related to the circulatory system and heart health.
+Regular physical activity for 30 minutes or more, for adults, and 60 minutes or more for children and adolescents, every day, within a prescribed exercise intensity or heart rate zone, meaning moderate to vigorous exercise or physical activity is most effective for maintaining ideal blood pressure and heart health.

 Hypertension in America